Dream Girl (1948 film)

-Dream Girl is a 1948 American comedy film directed by Mitchell Leisen, adapted from the 1945 play of the same name written by Elmer Rice.
-It stars Betty Hutton and Macdonald Carey.
+Dream Girl is a 1948 American romantic drama comedy film directed by Mitchell Leisen and starring Betty Hutton and Macdonald Carey, with Patric Knowles, Virginia Field, Walter Abel and Peggy Wood.
+Produced and released by Paramount Pictures, it is adapted from the 1945 play of the same name written by Elmer Rice.
+The film marked Hutton's return to the screen after a year long hiatus.